WAKING THE VILLAGE wrote -

 Yesterday Tubman House was notified that after ten years of funding and the highest reviews, they would no longer receive federal funding to serve homeless youth.
 This funding provided 60% of the funds needed to sustain our program.
 Provided NO notice of this change in order to prepare, Tubman House is working hard to secure $15,000 to get through this month and ensure each family we serve transitions to a safe, stable home with supports in place to maintain momentum toward career, college, and wellness.

 We are also working toward a much broader goal of building a network of 500 to 700 supporters that commit $25 each month to sustaining Tubman House for the year ahead.
-Tubman has already secured $100,000 in funding for 2013, will generate $40,000 in Tubman funding through its cottage industry, and owns its two program sites.
-This year of support would allow us the time to secure solid funding going forward.
+Tubman has already secured $100,000 in funding for 2013, generates $40,000 in Tubman funding through its cottage industry each year, and owns its two program sites.
+This year of support would allow us the time to secure solid funding for the future.
 To sign up as a monthly supporter, please follow this link: Become a Monthly Supporter

-Without the help of this community, Tubman House is going to close.
-Unless some magic unfolds in the week ahead, Tubman will be forced to shut its doors within days after ten years of service.
+Tubman House is going to close.
+Unless some magic unfolds in the week ahead, Tubman House will be forced to shut its doors in the next week after ten years.
 We had thought we were just getting started.

 Had we some notice, we could have braced for this.
 At minimum, we could have ensured that each Tubman family transitioned from the program with housing, childcare, and momentum in place.
 We believe we could have raised the funds through community donations and grant writing.
 Instead, we are blindsided and the money we need to continue has been denied.
 We have been told that we should get a letter in the next month explaining why we were denied.
 Until then it is a mystery to us.
 Our outcomes are the strongest they’ve been in ten years in terms of stabilizing housing, securing jobs, completing GED and college classes, earning career certificates, and connecting residents to wellness and health.